Butter Poached Fish

 Instructions

-- Heat two tablespoons of the butter in a medium-sized saucepan over medium heat.
-Add chopped shallots and cook until they are translucent.
-Make sure that the butter does not brown.
-Add lemon juice and remaining butter.
+1. Melt 1 ounce of butter in a medium-sized saucepan over medium heat.
+Add the shallots and cook until translucent, making sure the butter does not brown.

 Notes